jasursadikov/mud/README.md

 1. Run `mud config` to start interactive wizard which help you to set the preferable settings.
 Check [settings](#settings) section for more.
 At the end, `.mudsettings` file will appear at your home directory that you can alter in the future.
 2. Locate to your preferable directory with repositories.
 3. Run `mud init` command to create `.mudconfig` file.
 This file is important to keep references to repositories.
 All repositories in current dictionary would be included to `.mudconfig`.
-4. Optional: Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.
+4. Optional: Run [`mud set-global`](#commands) to make current configuration default and reachable from any directory.

 All entries are stored in `.mudconfig` in TSV format.
 After making your first entry, you can open `.mudconfig` in a text editor and modify it according to your needs.

-### Global .mudconfig
-- `mud --set-global` - sets current `.mudconfig` as a global configuration, so it would be used as a fallback configuration to run from any directory.

 ## Using

 ### Commands

+- `mud set-global` - sets current `.mudconfig` as a global configuration, so it would be used as a fallback configuration to run from any directory.
+- `mud get-config` - prints closest `.mudconfig` location.

 `mud <FILTER> <COMMAND>` will execute bash command across all repositories.
 To filter repositories check [arguments](#arguments) section.
 - `mud info`/`mud i` - displays branch divergence and working directory changes.
 - `mud status`/`mud st` - displays working directory changes.
 - `mud log`/`mud l` - displays latest commit message, it's time and it's author.